natdosan/natdosan.github.io/index.md

 I'm **Nate**, currently pursuing a Bachelor's in Data Science with a concentration in Machine Learning & Artificial Intelligence at the [University of California, San Diego](https://datascience.ucsd.edu/).

  As an aspiring data scientist and machine learning engineer, my strengths lie in bridging the harmonious intersection between domains and machine learning and artificial intelligence (ML / AI).
-Consequently, my research interests primarily center around ML for sustainability and different interdisciplinary uses of data science and machine learning, which I have explored through projects in [computer vision](https://natdosan.github.io/exploringcnn.pdf), [geospatial information systems (GIS)](https://natdosan.github.io/A_Causal_Analysis_on_Public_Transportation_in_NYC.pdf), and <u>healthcare / neuroscience</u>.
+Consequently, my research interests primarily center around ML for sustainability and healthcare and different interdisciplinary uses of data science and machine learning, which I have explored through projects in [computer vision](https://natdosan.github.io/exploringcnn.pdf), [geospatial information systems (GIS)](https://natdosan.github.io/A_Causal_Analysis_on_Public_Transportation_in_NYC.pdf), and <u>healthcare / neuroscience</u>.

 As of Spring 2024, I open to Summer 2024 and Fall 2024 industry and research opportunities!